wevansprojects/ShellSetup/README.md

 google-java-format,
 black

+# Resources

+Here are all of the resources used for this project for you to check especially if you would like to carry out a project like this with your own custom settings.

+ZShell Setup: https://christitus.com/zsh/ - An Excellent Tuitorial on setting up ZSH from Scratch Vim Plug: https://github.com/junegunn/vim-plug - By far the easiest Vim Plugin Manager Vim NerdTree: https://github.com/preservim/nerdtree - Easy to use file viewer menu for Vim Vim NerdTree Syntax Highlighting: https://github.com/tiagofumo/vim-nerdtree-syntax-highlight Vim Airline: https://github.com/vim-airline/vim-airline - A status window for Vim Vim Airline Themes: https://github.com/vim-airline/vim-airline-themes - Vim Airline Themes Vim Ale: https://github.com/dense-analysis/ale - With this we can check code for syntax errors

 Disclaimer: It goes without saying this is my own custom setup.
 Use this repo at you're own risk I take no responsibility for any loss of data or corrupt configuration.
 Always backup before you run the scripts supplied.